Kaja Kallas: Ukraine

-After the President of the United States, Donald Trump, and his Vice President, had a confrontation with the President of Ukraine Volodymyr Zelenskyy on 28 February 2025 in the Oval Office, Kallas concluded on social media: "Today, it became clear that the free world needs a new leader".
+After the president of the United States, Donald Trump, and his vice president, had a confrontation with the president of Ukraine Volodymyr Zelenskyy on 28 February 2025 in the Oval Office, Kallas concluded on social media: "Today, it became clear that the free world needs a new leader".
+In a meeting with Kallas in July 2025, Chinese foreign minister Wang Yi stated that China does not want Russia to lose the war in Ukraine.

-On 11 March 2025, she condemned "in the strongest terms" the attacks by pro-Assad militias on Syrian government forces during clashes in western Syria and "welcomed" Syrian President Ahmed al-Sharaa's commitment to launch an investigation into the massacres of Alawite civilians by pro-government Islamist fighters.

-On 24 March 2025, in the midst of Israeli attacks on the Gaza Strip, Kallas visited Israel.
-She stated that "resuming negotiations is the only way to put an end to the suffering on both sides" and warned that "violence feeds more violence."

-In a meeting with Kallas in July 2025, Chinese Foreign Minister Wang Yi stated that China does not want Russia to lose the war in Ukraine.
 European diplomats said China is concerned that the United States would focus more on Asia once the conflict in Europe is over.

+Middle East

+In December 2024, she welcomed the fall of the Assad regime, saying that "Syria shows that Russia is not invincible.
+We should not underestimate our own power."
+On 24 February 2025, Kallas announced that the EU lifted sanctions against Syria in some key sectors, such as energy, transport, and banking.
+On 11 March 2025, she condemned "in the strongest terms" the attacks by pro-Assad militias on Syrian government forces during clashes in western Syria and "welcomed" Syrian president Ahmed al-Sharaa's commitment to launch an investigation into the massacres of Alawite civilians by pro-government Islamist fighters.